danielopq/testimonials/README.md

 ## Overview

-Frontend development for a testimonials webside.
-It is optimized for desktop and mobile users (480px).
-The elements have been set according to the images provided.
-The website has been built with HTML and CSS.
-I have used CSS grid.
+Frontend development for a website showcasing customer testimonials.
+It is optimized for both desktop and mobile users.
+The elements have been arranged according to the provided images.
+The website was built using only HTML and CSS, with no frameworks or libraries used.

 ### Screenshot